syseleven/grav-docs-syseleven-stack/pages/04.Reference/10.get-quota-info/docs.en.md

 +------------+----------------------------------+
 ```

-The token ("id" row in the table) you will pass in the `X-Auth-Token` header of the REST API requests.
+The token ("id" row in the table) has to be passed in the `X-Auth-Token` header of the REST API requests.

 ## Query quota